-Though the bright lights of Tokyo are dazzling, this bustling metropolis doesn’t offer many places to experience historical Japan.
-In contrast, when you visit Kyoto, you’ll feel like you’ve stepped right into authentic Japanese culture!
-Kyoto is brimming over with UNESCO World Heritage Sites, cultural heritage attractions, Buddhist temples, Shinto shrines, and traditional Japanese cuisine and art.
+Though the bright lights of Tokyo are dazzling, if you want to experience traditional Japanaese culture, Kyoto is the city for you!
+Kyoto is brimming over with UNESCO World Heritage Sites, Buddhist temples, Shinto shrines, and traditional Japanese cuisine and art.
 With so many options, it can be difficult to narrow down your bucket list.
 Let us be your guide—here are 20 things you must do in Kyoto!

-You’ve probably heard of Japanese Green Tea, but did you know that preparing tea is considered an art form in Japan?
+Did you know that preparing tea is considered an art form in Japan?
 This tradition first began when Buddhist monks brought green tea back from China for religious and medicinal purposes.
-In time, the popularity of green tea exploded in Japan and became an integral part of Japanese culture.
-Kyoto is said to be the birthplace of matcha, a light, powdered tea used in tea ceremony, and tea houses are found throughout Kyoto, making this city the world’s best destination for experiencing a traditional tea ceremony!
-Take note: some tea houses require reservations, especially if you would like to have a Geisha or Maiko make your tea.
+In time, the green tea's popularity exploded, and it became an integral part of Japanese culture.

 If you’re passionate about Japanese food, check out Nishiki Market—the perfect place to satisfy your Japanese culinary cravings.
 Nishiki Market runs parallel to Shijo Avenue, located near the Gion District.
 Each store opens and closes at different times, but most of the shops are open from 9:00 to 18:00.
 The market has been around for several hundred years, and amazingly, the original owners’ descendants run some of the shops!
 Most stores specialize in Japanese delicacies such as sweets, pickles, seafood, and seasonal items.
 In addition, almost all of the food comes from local sources.
 Come here to shop, eat, learn, and see history in action!